Retinal detachment

 Causes of retinal detachment

-• A family history of retinal detachment can make you more likely to get it.
+• A family history of retinal detachment.

 Symptoms of retinal detachment